Roast chicken with apples and rosemary, this is a perfect autumn dish. Tender meat served with meltingly delicious apples and shallots.

 I could eat an oven-roasted whole chicken every week.
 I don’t, but I could.
 And as my family loves that just as much as I do, I do end up cooking a lot of chicken.

 Luckily for us, I am able to buy most of them from the farms around here, at least the whole ones I cook.
 It’s different when it comes to recipes using only breasts or legs, no farmer I know would only sell parts of a bird.
+If you like to cook whole chickens, try this delicious Roast Chicken for Christmas (not only for Christmas) or the Dutch Oven Roasted Chicken.

 - It was the same with these chickens here.
 As you can see in the pictures, the birds I used were tiny, the smallest ones I have ever cooked.
 I bought them at the farmer’s market, they are a special sort that is popular in Germany at the moment, the kikok chickens.